sympy/sympy/doc/src/tutorial/beam_problems.rst

 **Example 3**

 A beam of length 6 meters is having a roller support at the start and a hinged support at the end.
-A clockwise moment of 1.5 kN.m is applied at the mid of the beam.
+A clockwise moment of 1.5 kN-m is applied at the mid of the beam.
 A constant distributed load of 3 kN/m and a ramp load of 1 kN/m is applied from the mid til the end of the beam.